Last updated on December 3rd, 2018 by Garrick Dee

 Roomba 650 and 880 represent two different eras in the iRobot history.

-The 650 is the fourth generation Roomba and one of the last that used a bristle and squeegee brush combo that made it so popular.
 It also utilizes the aggressive cleaning algorithm that really digs in edges resulting in more scuff marks on furniture.

 Take note that even if the 700 series is still available in Amazon you won’t see it in the iRobot store because they’ve discontinued production.